jjzazuet/aws-cheatsheets/DVA-C01-api-gateway.md

 - Request parameter-based - puts auth data in headers

 Cognito user pool authrizers can also be configured in an API gateway.

+## Integration

+Errors associated with HTTP 504:

+- INTEGRATION_FAILURE - gateway integration failed.
+If response type is unspecified, defaults to `DEFAULT_5XX`.
+- INTEGRATION_TIMEOUT - gateway integration timed out.
+If response type is unspecified, defaults to `DEFAULT_5XX`.

+Integration timeout range is from 50 milliseconds to 29 seconds for all integration types:
+ - Lambda, Lambda proxy.
+ - HTTP, HTTP proxy.
+ - AWS integrations.

 ## Metrics and troubleshooting